Division of Real Estate

 Mutual Recognition Information

-Florida has mutual recognition with 8 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, Nebraska and Oklahoma.
+Florida has mutual recognition with 7 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, and Nebraska.
 Brokers and Sales Associates can qualify for an equivalent type license in Florida if they meet the following qualifications:

 - Must be 18 years of age and hold a high school diploma or its equivalent.